ferdal137/Python-Pacman-Game/README.md

 To run the Pacman Game, you need to have Python and the Pygame module installed on your machine.
 Follow the steps below to set up the game:

-1.Clone this repository to your local machine or download the ZIP file.
+1. Clone this repository to your local machine or download the ZIP file.

-2.Make sure you have Python installed.
+2. Make sure you have Python installed.
 You can download it from the official website: https://www.python.org/downloads/.

-3.Install the Pygame module by running the following command in your terminal or command prompt: pip install pygame
+3. Install the Pygame module by running the following command in your terminal or command prompt: pip install pygame

-4.Once you have Python and Pygame installed, navigate to the project directory.
+4. Once you have Python and Pygame installed, navigate to the project directory.

-5.Run the game by executing the following command: python3 pacman.py
+5. Run the game by executing the following command: python3 pacman.py

 ## Gameplay
 In this Pacman game, your goal is to control Pacman and navigate through a maze, eating all the pellets while avoiding the ghosts.
 The game ends when Pacman either eats all the pellets or gets caught by a ghost.